techvelocity-old/velocity-blueprints/README.md

 Service Catalog:

-* [references/kubernetes/database-containers/catalog.yaml] (catalog.yaml) - contains a list of the services, that the user see in Service Catalog.
+* [references/kubernetes/database-containers/catalog.yaml] (catalog.yaml) - contains a list of the services, that the Service Catalog contains.
 * [references/kubernetes/database-containers/] (database-containers) for the service deployment yamls files.

 For adding new services to Service Catalog you need: